startechup-org/ngo-directory-frontend/README.md

 # ngo-directory-frontend
-View Layer of the NGO Directory App
+View Layer of the NGO Directory App test